Blue crab fishery

 • in a lump sum

-• in quarterly installments.
+• in quarterly instalments.

 Transfer licence or quota